 Instructions

-- NOTES: this makes a fairly small amount of dressing, less than 1 cup (enough for 2 to 4 people).
-If preparing for a big batch of pasta salad or if you want to have leftovers, make a double batch.Also, I recommend making the dressing several hours in advance to allow time for the flavors to mingle.
+- NOTES: this makes a fairly small amount of dressing, about ½ cup (enough for 2 or 3 people).
+If preparing for a big batch of pasta salad or if you want leftovers, definitely make a double batch.Also, I recommend preparing the dressing several hours in advance to allow time for the flavors to mingle.

 - In a bowl combine the aquafaba, lemon juice and vinegar.
 Add the miso and whisk until the miso is dissolved.